SAP-samples/teched2025-IN162/intro/intro2/README.md

 ## Summary

-You should now be familiar with all the configurations that have been done in the SAP S/4Hana Cloud system to enable the Sales Order API call and events.
+You should now be familiar with all the configurations that have been done in the SAP S/4Hana Cloud system to enable the Sales Order event and API.

-Return to the [IN162 Overview](../../README.md) to continue your exercise.
+Now, to learn more about the configuration that has been done in SAP Service Cloud Version 2 System, you can navigate to [SAP Service Cloud Version 2 System Configuration]((/intro/intro3/README.md)) section.